poethan/MWE4MT/README.md

 "Unveil the Myth of Chinese Characters in Neural Machine Translation".
 Lifeng Han.
 2020.
 Accepted to present in the "TCD Postgraduate Annual Conference - Abstract Presenation".
 Trinity College Dubin, Ireland.
 April 3-5th.
 Please see the file uploaded there <PG conference-Unveil the myth of Chinese characters in neural machine translation-Lifeng Han.pdf> and the conference web page http://trinityaiconference.com for detail and proper citation.

+# find the authors
+This [video](https://youtu.be/i505sTFNIaU) was a clip from the faculty forum phd presentations day https://youtu.be/i505sTFNIaU on MWE+MT